3a1b2c3/SkippingStones/README.md

 * Inital tilt angle

-At th emoment only tilt angle can be specified.
+At the moment only tilt angle can be specified.

 Some slides are [here](https://docs.google.com/presentation/d/1JtKs5VajW88dYSgr5EwdCILuMcmJk0QbY2yZ9t8yddc/edit?usp=sharing)